jackanakin/solid/README.md

 Examples: StringBuilder (not 100%) and Calendar

 ### 6.2 Simple Factory
-`Method that separete and encapsulate the instantiation of an object, commonly to a static method`
+`Method that separate and encapsulate the instantiation of an object, commonly to a static method`

 Simply moves instantiation logic away from main code avoiding importing unrelated classes Knows about all classes objects it can create
 May combined to use Builder pattern to create and object

 Examples: NumberFormat

+### 6.3 Factory Method

+Moves object creation logic from main code to separate class The creator can be concrete class and provide a default implementation Don't need to know which class to instantiate and allows new classes to be added withou affecting main code Subclasses decide which object to instantiate by overriding factory method May be combined with Simple Factory

+Examples: AbstractCollection<E> has an abstract method called iterator()